More

 Blueberries are a category of perennial flowering plants with blue or purple berries that are extensively dispersed and pervasive.
 Within the genus Vaccinium, they are categorized in the section Cyanococcus.
 Cranberries, bilberries, huckleberries, and Madeira blueberries are all members of the Vaccinium genus.

 Blueberries are delicious, healthful, and widely consumed.
-They are often referred to as superfoods because they are minimal in calories and extremely beneficial to your health.
-Many people consider them to be their favorite fruit since they are so good and convenient.
+They are often referred to as superfoods because they are minimal in calories and highly beneficial to your health.
+Many consider them their favorite fruit since they are so good and convenient.

 One cup of fresh blueberries contains: